-Jesy Nelson Poses In Skimpy Bralette For Cryptic Post
+Jesy Nelson Poses In Skimpy Bralette For Newest Post

 The star had her highlighted hair in gorgeous, voluminous curls which cascaded over her shoulder.
 She gave the camera a sultry look with her plump lips slightly apart.
 Jesy accessorized with several choker necklaces and rings on both hands.

-Though she seemed to be dressed up to go somewhere, Jesy kept things cryptic in the caption with nothing but a lion emoji and a tag for her hairstylist, Chris Southern.
+Though she seemed to be dressed up to go somewhere, Jesy kept things short in the caption with nothing but a lion emoji and a tag for her hairstylist, Chris Southern.
 The U.K. is currently under tight restrictions due to the coronavirus pandemic which limits in-person socializing, suggesting she may have been dressed up for work purposes.

 The comments section was flooded with praise.